 It is important to monitor CUPS on a regular basis for pests and diseases.
 Yellow sticky traps for ACP and pheromone traps for male CLM are effective in detecting adults of these pests.
 However, visual examination of shoots is also required to check for larval infestations of CLM, thrips, scales, and mealybugs in the tree canopies.
 A magnifying lens is important in the detection of pest mites and thrips as well as small predators such as predatory mites.
-The tap sampling method conducted in the tree canopies is useful in dislodging pests such as ACP, thrips, citrus red mite, and predatory mites onto a laminated sampling sheet and then counting.
+The tap sampling method conducted in the tree canopies is useful in dislodging pests such as ACP, thrips, citrus red mites, and predatory mites onto a laminated sampling sheet and then counting.

 The fruit yields in CUPS should also be produced as early as possible to achieve the desired early return on investment.
 Several different cultural methods for accelerating growth and optimizing early yields are being studied in the UF/IFAS CUPS facilities at the CREC, IRREC, and SWFREC.
 These include intensive hydroponics with daily or hourly delivery of all essential nutrients by drip fertigation to the trees; higher planting densities (871 and 1,361 trees per acre); selecting heat-tolerant, self-pollinating, seedless, precocious varieties without strong alternate-bearing habits; dwarfing rootstocks for limiting tree size when trees are grown in the ground; growing trees in containers to limit tree sizes with any rootstock; and canopy, irrigation, and fertilization management.

-CUPS is increasingly being adopted by growers in Florida.
-As most CUPS growers are now entering into their first producing years, with others reaching that stage in the next couple of years, they are encountering challenges regarding fruit quality and yield.
+The CUPS is increasingly being adopted by growers in Florida, with over 550 planted acres in 2022.
+As most CUPS growers are now entering their first producing years, with others reaching that stage in the next couple of years, they are encountering challenges regarding fruit quality and yield.
 Among these challenges are, depending on the variety selected, variable yield over the years and lack of adequate peel color.
 These are not uncommon problems in the varieties grown under CUPS, but as a new system with unique conditions, it requires new approaches to solve them in the new environment.
-One main advantage of the system is that trees are HLB-free and the level of stress can be controlled.
+One main advantage of CUPS is that trees are HLB-free and the level of stress can be controlled.
 For this reason, classical techniques of grove management may be adopted.
 Ways to improve cultural management procedures include deficit irrigation, manual pruning, and gibberellic acid treatments, as well as photoselective screens, reduced late-season nitrogen fertilization, and brassinosteroid treatments to achieve better fruit color.
-In both SugarBelle and Tango mandarins, deficit irrigation (watering both trees in the ground and in pots once every 15 days to field capacity for 2 months, December and January) can be adopted to increase final yield.
-Our data shows a 30% fruit yield increase in both varieties, whereas gibberellic acid treatment (10 ppm spray) at petal fall of SugarBelle grown in the absence of cross-pollination increased fruit set by 2.5 fold.
+For both SugarBelle and Tango mandarins, deficit irrigation (watering both trees in the ground and in pots once every 15 days to field capacity for 2 months, December and January) can be adopted to increase yield.
+Our data shows a 30% fruit yield increase for both varieties, whereas gibberellic acid treatment (10 ppm spray) at petal fall of SugarBelle grown in the absence of cross-pollination increased fruit set by 2.5 fold.
 Similarly, deficit irrigation and brassinosteroid treatments at the beginning of peel color change can be implemented to promote both internal and external fruit maturation: our data show higher Brix after deficit irrigation and both higher Brix and significant advance in peel coloration after brassinosteroid treatments in Tango mandarins.
 In an experiment with Honey Murcott where preharvest fruit peel color during December was correlated with leaf tissue N, the leaf N concentrations in the optimum range (2.5% to 2.7%) were associated with greener peel colors, while leaf N concentrations in the lower ranges (2.2% to 2.4%) were associated with redder peel colors.
 Corresponding fruit Brix measurements followed a similar trend whereby lower leaf tissue N during the fruit maturation stage favored higher Brix.
 These treatments to improve fruit quality still need to be refined to find the most favorable window of treatment efficacy.
 More information about fertilizer splitting and timing to improve yields and fruit quality is available in chapter 16, Nutrition Management for Citrus Trees.

 In conclusion, CUPS is a relatively new citrus production system for growing HLB-free fresh fruit.
 It works by near-total exclusion of the ACP vector.
-This solution to HLB may seem simple, but in reality it is more complex, relying on novel integrated approaches for optimizing all management practices, including pest and disease management, planting densities, variety and rootstock selection, irrigation and fertilization, hedging and topping, harvesting, and marketing.
+This solution to HLB may seem simple but in reality is more complex, relying on novel integrated approaches for optimizing all management practices, including pest and disease management, planting densities, variety and rootstock selection, irrigation and fertilization, hedging and topping, harvesting, and marketing.